xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 * larger or more refined reference libraries,
 * more detailed error models,
-* and more detailed accessibility descriptions.
+* and more detailed accessibility descriptions,

+all within the same admissible encoding class `E`.

 For each `k`, we obtain: